russellmatt66/imhd-HPC/cpp/README.md

 include/ - The library functions are in here.

-data/ - The data from each run, in the form of .h5 files, appears in here.
-This directory is necessary for the code to operate, so I pushed it to Github.
+data/ - The data from each run, in the form of .h5 files, appears in here. **This directory is necessary for the code to operate**, so I pushed it to Github.
 At the beginning of each run, all the files from this folder are removed.
 Currently, there is only a single .h5 file located inside the directory.
 This is a placeholder file from the point in the project when I was debugging a segfault in the creation of the data files, so it will not render correctly in VisIt.

 benchmarking/ - All of the code written for benchmarking the various components of the project is contained in here.